Last updated on April 2nd, 2019 at 06:18 pm

 But Kelly felt ill-equipped to deal with so many different insurance companies, and she worried that she wouldn’t be made financially whole by the insurance company for the homeowners association.
 Monica and the Plymouth Rock team took care of the discussions – and more importantly, they took care of Kelly.

-In less than a week, Kelly had a check so she could make repairs and replace damaged items.
-The Plymouth Rock team helped her understand the check and that the amount made sense (the amount of her deductible, the damage Plymouth Rock covered and what the homeowners association covered).
+In less than a week, Kelly was issued a check to use for making repairs and replacing damaged items.
+The Plymouth Rock team helped her to understand that the check was broken down into the damage Plymouth Rock covered, plus the damage the homeowners association covered, minus her deductible.

 After the fact, Kelly said: “I had zero stress, no headaches, a little fear, but Monica helped me through it.
 I’m so happy I went with Plymouth Rock!”